 -

 Two-Dimensionality: The defining characteristic of shape is its existence in only two dimensions – length and width.
-It lacks depth or thickness Easy to understand, harder to ignore.
-Simple as that..
+It lacks depth or thickness That's the whole idea..

 -